nicanam/demo_digipro/VERCEL_DEPLOYMENT.md

 **Status**: ✅ **PRODUCTION READY**

-The application has been fully tested and is ready for immediate deployment to Vercel.
-All features are working correctly, and the build process is optimized for production.
+The "Mortgage Example" application has been fully tested and is ready for immediate deployment to Vercel.
+All features are working correctly, the build process is optimized for production, and the mortgage-focused AI persona is configured and functional.